vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 soon inaugurated a second centre from where the kingdom was governed, a place named after the goddess who adorned the seals of the dynasty, Śrī \(Lakṣmī\), viz. Śrīpura \(modern Sirpur\) on the right bank of the Great River \(Mahānadī\).

-The residence of the king remained in Śarabhapur, as is evident from the fact that the charters issued from there were direct orders of the king himself \( svamukhāj˜

-nayā\), 37 whereas the charters from Śrīpura were issued by his proxy \( dū-
+The residence of the king remained in Śarabhapur, as is evident from the fact that the charters issued from there were direct orders of the king himself \( svamukhājñayā\), 37 whereas the charters from Śrīpura were issued by his proxy \( dū-

 taka\), the illustrious great feudatory \( śrīmahāsāmanta\) Indrabalarāja, whose

 office is described as that of chief minister \( sarvādhikārādhikr̥ta\).38

 There can be little doubt that Indrabala is the same as the king of the Pāṇḍava lineage from whom the later King Tīvaradeva traced his descent \(see below\).
-39 The ending of the name ◦ bala  as well as the fact that he belonged to a Pāṇḍava lineage are strong indications that Indrabala was somehow related to the Somavam

-. śa dynasty of Mekalā, whose last ruling king, Śūrabala, was
+39 The ending of the name ◦ bala  as well as the fact that he belonged to a Pāṇḍava lineage are strong indications that Indrabala was somehow related to the Somavaṁśa dynasty of Mekalā, whose last ruling king, Śūrabala, was

 born from a princess of Kosalā and who probably ruled as a feudatory of the